formsandlines/formform-js/README.md

 ## Documentation

-In its current state, *formform* has 4 classes that are build on top of each other and perform different tasks.
+In its current state, *formform* has 4 classes that partly inherit from each other and perform different tasks.

 - **formform.calc** lets you calculate with numeric values of the uFORM iFORM calculus
 - **formform.form** lets you calculate any FORM with constants and variables using a special JSON representation which can be easily generated from a formula String (paranthesis notation)
 - **formform.graph** lets you use this JSON representation to generate different visualization outputs or notations
-- **formform.dna (new)** lets you store calculation results in a code format called *formDNA* and visualize them to analyze value patterns in FORMs
+- **formform.dna** lets you store calculation results in a code format called *formDNA* and visualize them as *vmaps* to analyze value patterns

 All classes and their API are described in detail below: